TheCarsonWest/nerd-emoji/python1/Libraries like NumPy.md

 import numpy as np
 ```

-Once imported, you can access the [[functions]] and classes provided by NumPy.
+Once imported, you can access the [[Python Functions]] and classes provided by NumPy.

 **Creating Arrays:**
 - `np.array(object)`: Converts a Python object to a NumPy array.